 Annex D – Example Projects

 The following list of examples is intended to be illustrative of the types of projects that MAY be considered eligible to be funded by new gTLD Auction Proceeds.
 This list is expected to help inform the subsequent implementation process that will follow the selection of the mechanism for fund allocation.
 The CCWG is not endorsing any of these examples specifically – these are merely provided for illustrative purposes.
 Any project funded with new gTLD Auction Proceeds are expected to be in service of ICANN’s mission as well as meeting legal and fiduciary requirements that have been established.

+Inclusion on this list as an example is not a guarantee of funding for projects that are designed to be identical or similar to such examples.
+Every application must be subject to review on its own merits and in conjunction with the funding available in any tranch.
+Similarity to any example is not a sufficient basis challenge action on an application.